RandallTruong/Python-Pong-Game/README.md

-Hello, this is my very first python program where I created I simple pong game.
+Hello, this is my very first python program where I created I simple pong game using the turtle module.